iharshchauhan/harshc/content/about/index.md

 *I dream of making a TON of money with computers and then possibly never touching a computer ever again, hehe jk.
 I prefer cold days, drink tea & listen to music every day.*

-Throughout my journey, I've had the privilege of being involved in various endeavours, offering my contributions in diverse capacities.
-Some highlights of my involvements include:
+Throughout my journey, I've had the privilege of being involved in various endeavours, offering my contributions in diverse capacities. *Some highlights of my involvements include*:

 *    [QuillAudits](https://www.quillaudits.com/smart-contract-audit)
 *    [Ximi Vogue](https://ximivogueretail.com/)